Pelajari & Bandingkan

-Born in New York, João is an adward-winning advertising, fashion, and fine art photographer and director of photography.
-He is a continuing guest speaker and has been invited to speak at many prestigious events over the last two years including the Hasselblad stage at Photokinda in Germany, Hasselblad Studio opening in London, Hasselblad FOCUS events in Columbia and Brazil, and many more..
+Born in New York, João is an award-winning advertising, fashion, and fine art photographer and director of photography.
+He is a Nikon Ambassador and is a guest speaker and has been invited to speak at many prestigious events over the last two years including the Hasselblad stage at Photokinda in Germany, Hasselblad Studio opening in London, Hasselblad FOCUS events in Columbia and Brazil, and many more.

 "I wish I would have always worried about having good storage and backing up everything," he says.
 "If I had, I wouldn't look back now and say, ‘Wow.
 I miss those 10 years of my images.’
 They’re just...gone."

-Perhaps coincidentally, João found himself chatting with fellow photographer Lucas Gilman (also a G-TEAM member) not long after Hurricane Sandy.
+Perhaps coincidentally, João found himself chatting with fellow photographer Lucas Gilman not long after Hurricane Sandy.
 After so many accidents and failures, João was open to advice from a famously adept digital workflow wizard like Lucas.
-Lucas convinced João to give G-Technology® a try.
+Lucas convinced João to give SanDisk Professional a try.
 João began with some of the company’s mobile drives, then migrated into the dock-ready Evolution Series.

 For a guy who started off dedicated to analog photography (and painting before that), João has done a solid job of reassessing priorities as his career grew.
 He now recognizes four qualities that must be present in his digital storage solutions: capacity, durability, reliability, and speed.
 The first three will seem intuitive to most people.
 Anyone shooting more than a minimal amount of content will need spacious storage that can be counted on not to fail.
 However, speed may be less obvious.
 For João, it was a priority born out of growing experience and mounting professional demands.